 STEP 1: Spread the tamarind (tsamiya) on a big surface, such as a tray, and dust off the tsamiya’s surface.

 STEP 3: Fill the bowl with water once again to soak the tamarind for 30 minutes.
-You might use hot water to speed up the soaking process and attain your aim in as little as 5 minutes.
+You might use hot water to speed up the soaking process and attain your goal in as little as 5 minutes.

 STEP 4: Place a clean pot over medium heat and sieve the soaked tamarind into the pot.
-Allow to come to a boil.
+Allow it to come to a boil.

 STEP 5: Pour in the sugar, stirring constantly as you pour.
 Carry on like this until the mixture becomes very thick.